Powerlearnproject/se-day1-assignment-Kiplangat-Ron/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Software developer - The developer is responsible for writing the code and developing the entire software product.
 Aside from coding, a software developer is responsible for sending updates to the project manager and working closely with other team members, including the designer and QA engineer.
-Categories;
+- Categories;
 - Front-end developer.
 This programmer is responsible for building the user interfaces and all the components that make up the front end of a web application.
 The front-end programmer is skilled in using coding languages and frameworks like HTML, CSS, JavaScript, ReactJS, VueJS and Bootstrap.
 -Back-end developer.
 The back-end programmer is responsible for coding that part of a website or application you can't see.
 This expert uses programming languages and frameworks, including PHP, MySQL, Java, Python, Ruby, Django, Laravel, and Kotlin, to build the server side, database and APIs that power the software.
 - Full-stack developer.
 The full-stack programmer has front and back-end skills and can build the user interface and the server side.
 - Android developer.
 An Android developer uses a combination of skills, including programming languages like Java and Kotlin and tools, to build apps for devices powered by the Android operating system.
 - iOS developer.
 This expert is responsible for using programming languages like Objective-C and Swift to develop apps for devices powered by Apple's iOS operating system.

 Roles and Responsibilities;
- -Developing applications, programs and systems using programming languages and frameworks.
+ - Developing applications, programs and systems using programming languages and frameworks.
  - Maintaining and updating software to keep it functional.
  - Collaborating with other team members to ensure best practices when developing software.
  - Report to the project manager about the progress of the software development.

 QA Engineer
 Quality assurance engineers examine programs to identify bugs and defects, especially when they appear unexpectedly.
 To evaluate the effectiveness of various product functionalities and aspects, they frequently use a variety of tests.
 Senior QA engineers perform some tests through automation testing whereas others are through manual testing.

-Roles and Responsibilities;
+* Roles and Responsibilities;
 - Test planning – involves activities of defining the objectives of testing and the approach for meeting test objectives.
 - Test Strategy – Create a test strategy based on project requirements and schedules.
 Early testing to eliminate defects at an early stage reduces the bug fixing cost and time.
 - Executing tests with appropriate techniques (manually or by using test execution tools) and documenting testing failures.